AmeliaGutierrezMiranda/AmeliaGutierrezMiranda/README.md

 ---

 ### 💼 About Me
+- 10+ years of experience in staffing and recruitment across industries
-- 5+ years recruiting IT professionals across Sacramento, the Bay Area, and beyond
+- 5+ years specializing in IT/technical recruiting across Sacramento, the Bay Area, and beyond
 - Passionate about inclusive hiring, creative sourcing, and ethical tech use in recruiting
 - Currently upskilling in GitHub, AI tools (ChatGPT, Copilot, etc.), and prompt engineering

 ---